a-trost/atrostdotcom/src/posts/animating-complex-svg/index.md

 desc: "I'll show you how to name and group stock SVGs so they're much easier to animate."
 ---

+<iframe width="540" height="315" src="https://www.youtube-nocookie.com/embed/_i5w8XR-EXc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 There's a big trend right now to have a colorful illustration on your homepage showing what you or your product does.
 There's a 'flat' style that's ubiquitous on the web, thanks to sites like [UnDraw](https://www.undraw.co).

 ![](./undraw-image.png)

 It's a great style with clean shapes, but when everyone is using the same illustrations, how can you stand out?
 With a touch of animation!

 Animations can help communicate your message and add delight to an otherwise dull experience.
 However, animating these illustrations with CSS, GreenSock, or other animation libraries, can get tricky.